AdaScanPro

 Third-party tools change.
 Chat widgets, analytics scripts, advertising pixels, and embedded content from third parties are updated on schedules you do not control.
 A widget that was accessible last month may not be accessible after a vendor update.

 Standards evolve.
-WCAG 2.2 has been published with additional success criteria.
+WCAG 2.2 is the current standard with 56 success criteria.
 WCAG 3.0 is in development.
 The regulatory landscape continues to expand.
 Compliance is a moving target that requires ongoing attention.

 AdaScanPro provides continuous monitoring that catches new violations as they are introduced, whether from content updates, code changes, or third-party modifications.
-Monthly scanning ensures you maintain compliance between annual audits, and violation alerts let you address issues before they become legal exposure.
+Monthly scanning helps you catch regressions between deeper audits, and violation alerts let you address issues before they become legal exposure.

 Scan your website free to see where you stand today.